nelsonjchen/Colorized-Project/README.md

 In general, some stale pull requests have been merged and some issues have been fixed.

-The plugin has been renamed to Colorized-Project to avoid confusion with the original plugin.
+The plugin has been renamed to Colorized-Project to namespace away and avoid confusion with the original plugin.

 The plugin has been updated to work with the latest IntelliJ versions.

-The README below is a WIP.
+The README below is a WIP and may include references to the original plugin.

 ---